awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 1. Choose **Attach policies**\.

-## Step 6: Create an S3 Object Lambda access point<a name="ol-upper-step6"></a>
+## Step 6: Create an S3 Object Lambda Access Point<a name="ol-upper-step6"></a>

-An S3 Object Lambda access point provides the flexibility to invoke a Lambda function directly from an S3 GET request so that the function can process data retrieved from an S3 access point\.
-When creating and configuring an S3 Object Lambda access point, you must specify the Lambda function to invoke and provide the event context in JSON format as custom parameters for Lambda to use\.
+An S3 Object Lambda Access Point provides the flexibility to invoke a Lambda function directly from an S3 GET request so that the function can process data retrieved from an S3 access point\.
+When creating and configuring an S3 Object Lambda Access Point, you must specify the Lambda function to invoke and provide the event context in JSON format as custom parameters for Lambda to use\.

-**To create an S3 Object Lambda access point**
+**To create an S3 Object Lambda Access Point**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.